Zurac-Apps/4tify-iPad2/README.md

 `./Reinstall-App.sh <ip-address>`

-****As of right now, modifying your iOS 4 password is dangerous, and will likely result in a recover loop.
+****As of right now, modifying your iOS 4 password is dangerous, and will likely result in a recovery loop.
 Until this is fixed, do not set it!***

 ## Current Issues
 * ***4.3.3 and Below NAND WMR/FTL Error***